hanabi/hanabi.github.io/docs/image-format.md

 ### Clues

+By default, Alice will be the clue giver.
 You can also show the clue itself and who gives the clue:

 <Example code={ClueSource} Image={ClueResult} />